ceccocats/tkDNN/README.md

 # tkDNN
-tkDNN is a Deep Neural Network library built with cuDNN primitives specifically thought to work on NVIDIA TK1 board.<br>
+tkDNN is a Deep Neural Network library built with cuDNN primitives specifically thought to work on NVIDIA TK1(and all successive) board.<br>
 The main scope is to do high performance inference on already trained models.

 this branch actually work on every NVIDIA GPU that support the dependencies:
-* CUDA 8
+* CUDA 9
-* CUDNN 6
+* CUDNN 7.105
-* TENSORRT 2
+* TENSORRT 4.02

 ## Workflow
 The recommended workflow follow these step: